XpiritCommunityEvents/HOL/labs/2-codespaces.md

 >Note: You'll get a pop-up stating "*We've noticed a change to the devcontainer configuration.
 Rebuild the container to apply them now*".
 We will wait with this, so please dismiss this dialog.

-## 2.3 Check if we can debug our web application
+## 2.3 Checking if we can debug our web application
 1. The new plugin added the option to debug .NET applications.
 In the left of your screen you will see the button with the `Play` icon on there and a little symbol of a bug.
 Click this button and it will open the debug tools.
 In the top of the window you can now select which application you would like to debug.
 Select the application `.NET Core Launch (web)`
 ![debugger window](../images/codespaces-new-debug-web.PNG)